flipkart-incubator/ultra-docs/docs/clients.md

 Post this you can start using modules.

+!!!note
-Note: You should call `FKPlatform.isPlatformAvailable()` or, `window.FKExtension && FKExtension.isPlatformAvailable()` to check if you're inside Flipkart platform.
+    You should call `FKPlatform.isPlatformAvailable()` or, `window.FKExtension && FKExtension.isPlatformAvailable()` to check if you're inside Flipkart platform.
 It is recommended not to do any checks in partner code.
+More details [here](#detecting-flipkart-environment)

 ## Modules
 ### Permissions Module